Tyson Foods to give frontline, hourly workers $50 million in year-end bonuses - NewsBreak

 The Springdale-based corporation has also invested more than $500 million in wage increases and bonuses for frontline workers over the last year.
 According to the release, the average hourly pay is over $18 plus benefits, with the average total compensation now increasing to $24 an hour.

-Tyson Foods increased its efforts to protect against COVID-19 as well, as it paid $200 to frontline workers who were fully vaccinated.
+Tyson Foods increased their efforts to protect against COVID-19 as well, as it paid $200 to frontline workers who were fully vaccinated.

 “This is yet another way for us to say thank you and show how grateful we are for our frontline teams’ efforts to keep each other safe, our company strong and our world fed over the past year,” said Donnie King, president and chief executive officer of Tyson Foods.
-“While 2021 presented many challenges, our entire Tyson team continued to meet them, head-on.”World’s largest Christmas tree damaged by high winds in Oklahoma
+“While 2021 presented many challenges, our entire Tyson team continued to meet them, head on.”

 “Tyson wants to be the most sought-after place to work, period,” said King.
 “Our frontline team members tell us higher pay is important, but that’s only a part of the story—they also want more flexibility and more say over their time.
 In rural parts of the country, they don’t want to have to drive miles to see the doctor.
 Everything we’re doing is because our team members are the heart of our business and its future success.”